 - 58% of senior roles included initiatives to “centralize data” or “standardize and distribute metrics.”

 - 92% of junior roles specifically stated SQL or data querying.
-They also prefered experiences in advanced modeling, data analytics and visualization tools.
+They also preferred experiences in advanced modeling, data analytics, and visualization tools.

 Banking, consulting, or operations experience

-98% (all but one) of roles required work experience in banking or consulting.
-The requirements section included phrases like, “minimum of X years of relevant experience in the field of finance or consulting” or “great opportunity for those with experience in consulting, banking, private equity, corporate strategy, or similar roles”
+98% of roles analyzed required work experience in banking or consulting.
+The requirements section included phrases like, “minimum of X years of relevant experience in the field of Finance or consulting”, or “great opportunity for those with experience in consulting, banking, private equity, corporate strategy, or similar roles”.

-Whether you’re in BizOps or the internal strategic unit, you need financial and operational metrics to take strategic decisions.
-Modern xP&A (collaborative planning & analysis) platforms drive this agility and give you more time to gain strategic insights for business growth.
+Modern xP&A (collaborative planning & analysis) solutions drive this agility and can provide you with additional time to gather strategic insights for business growth.

-Streamline your data reporting & forecasting with our finance automation software
+Streamline your data reporting & forecasting with business operations technology

-Looking to modernize your financial planning and forecasting processes?
-If you are already in one of these positions, you may be searching for a FP&A software that can help streamline your data and gain actionable insights.
-As a BizOps professional, it is your responsibility to be able to identify operational gaps, learn from business analytics, and use this information to drive strategic decision making across all departments.
+As a BizOps professional, it is your responsibility to be able to identify operational gaps, learn from business analytics, and use this information to drive strategic decision-making across all departments.